chengmoxu/wahid-dl/README.md

 1. wahid-dl-wincmd.bat
 > This package can download video.

+2. wahid-dl-wincmd Cookies Support
+> Using this package can download video using Cookies (Default = Chrome).

-2. wahid-dl-wincmd for Audio.bat
+3. wahid-dl-wincmd for Audio.bat
 > This package can download audio.

-3. wahid-dl-wincmd Format Checking Tool.bat
+4. wahid-dl-wincmd Format Checking Tool.bat
 > Using this package to check the format of video or audio.

-4. wahid-dl-wincmd Dev Mode.bat
+5. wahid-dl-wincmd Dev Mode.bat
 > Using this package make yt-dlp command available in wahid-dl.

-5. wahid-dl-wincmd Update Tool.bat
+6. wahid-dl-wincmd Update Tool.bat
 > This package will download the file from Github to update the overall wahid-dl. yt-dlp will be updated also.

 ### Fifth.
 Future outlook
-* Cookies support.
 * Download list support.
 * Specific websites download via aria2 support.